Acerca de

 Once a Neighbourhood Plan is 'made' (or adopted) it has the same weight and strength as the Wiltshire Local Plan.

-Who's involved in the Plan review?
+Who was involved in the Plan review?

 As well as the Steering Group, there have been many opportunities for local people to give their views on a range of subjects and the feedback is incorporated into the plan.
+A detailed account of how the Plan making process consulted and engaged the community, landowners and statutory stakeholders was submitted together with the Plan for examination.
+You can download the Consultation Statement on the Plan Documents page.

-Who pays for the Plan?
+Who paid for the Plan?

-Will it stop houses being built?
+Will CCNP2 stop more houses being built?

 A neighbourhood plan can’t stop new housing but with one, we, the community: